tiinajor/pilvi/w1 JavaScript Language/01 JavaScript Tools/README.md

 To help you get acquainted with the syntax used in JavaScript, use a tutorial such as [W3Schools JavaScript tutorial](http://www.w3schools.com/js/).
 You will learn that several JavaScript constructs, such as the control structures are very similar to Java.

 ## 2 Chrome Developer Tools
-To follow this example you will be using the Chrome Developer Tools.
+Get familiar with the Chrome Developer Tools.

 ### 2.1 Console Output

-Load up `conditionals_booleans.html` and run it in a new browser tab.
+Load up `ex2.html` and run it in a new browser tab.
 Enter some valid inputs into the form and submit it...

 “Nothing” happens. . .
 Actually, the result is being logged to the console which is a part of the Chrome Developer Tools integrated in to the browser.